Clément Chantôme: 2012–13 season

 Chantôme considered a move to Lille or Lyon ahead of the 2012–13 season, but when Lille proved uninterested and manager Carlo Ancelotti expressed his desire for Chantôme to remain at Paris Saint-Germain, he decided to stay.
 Thanks to his home-grown status, love for the Parisian shirt, and subtle hard work, he became a fan favourite at PSG.
 Chantôme started in the first two matches of the season before suffering a hip injury that sidelined him from August until 14 September 2012.
 He made his UEFA Champions League debut against Dynamo Kyiv and set up Paris Saint-Germain's third goal of the game in a 4–1 win.
 Despite his involvement in the first team, Chantôme found himself sidelined on three occasions in the first half of the season, and by December he was mostly playing as a substitute.
 Chantôme set up Paris Saint-Germain's first goal of the game in a 2–0 win against Rennes on 6 April 2013.
 After suffering a muscle injury that saw him miss one match, he scored on his return from injury, in a 3–0 win against Nice on 21 April.
 Chantôme came on a late substitute against Lyon on 12 May, winning 1–0, as the club won the league at home, marking the club's third-ever national championship.
-By the end of the season, he had made thirty-eight appearances, including 20 starts, and scored once in all competitions.
+By the end of the season, he had made thirty-eight appearances, including twenty starts, and scored once in all competitions.

 2013–14: Loan to Toulouse

-Chantôme again wanted to leave Paris Saint-Germain ahead of the 2013–14 season, and on 21 August 2013 it was announced that he would join Toulouse on loan for the season.
+On 21 August 2013, it was announced that Chantôme would join Toulouse on loan for the season.
 He was assigned the number 6 shirt.

 Chantôme made his debut for Toulouse in a 0–0 draw against Monaco two days later, starting and playing the whole game.
 He quickly became a first-team regular for the club as a midfielder.
 Chantôme played against his parent club in a 2–0 loss on 28 September.
 He then suffered a knee injury that kept him out for a month.
 He returned to the first team as an 82nd-minute substitute in a 2–2 draw against Marseille on 2 February 2014.
 A week later against Bastia on 11 February 2014, however, he was sent off for a second bookable offense, as the club lost 3–1.
 After serving a one-match suspension, he returned to the first team, once again starting against his parent club in a 4–2 defeat on 23 February.
 Chantôme then set up two goals for the club against Reims, as Toulouse won 3–2 on 8 March.
 This was followed up by scoring against Rennes and Ajaccio two weeks later.
 Despite being plagued by further injuries, he went on to make twenty-eight appearances and scored twice in all competitions.
 Following this, Chantôme returned to his parent club.